marciof/Eon/specification/README.md

 - Pre-conditions are more specific than types (and more generic).
 - Post-conditions can function as embedded tests.
 - Use static typing with type inference?
 (Algebraic Subtyping: https://www.cl.cam.ac.uk/~sd601/thesis.pdf)
 - Indentation based, significant white-space?
-Useful for using the REPL as a shell.
+Useful for using the REPL as a shell itself.
 - Dependent types? http://www.ybrikman.com/writing/2014/04/09/six-programming-paradigms-that-will/
+- Need to put the currently executing function in the scope for debugger support?
 - Look for best/worst features of other languages: JavaScript, Clojure, Kotlin, Python, Haskell, Erlang, PureScript, Elm, Io, Rust, Ruby, Smalltalk, Java, Scheme, Go, ML, Lua, Haxe, Tcl, Shen, Matlab, R, REBOL.
   - Perl Pocket Reference